MBurchard/bit-log/README.md

 #### Overwrite Formatting

-Bit-Log is designed to be easy to use and extremely flexible.
+Bit-Log is designed to be straightforward to use and extremely flexible.
 It is therefore possible to influence the formatting of the output for each appender.

 ```typescript
 configureLogging({